 But over the last 10 years, I’ve found myself heading east up the D8 into the hills of the Hautes Côtes as the demand and prices down on the Golden Slope have escalated to the point that $45 is now average for the base wines from the best estates.
-Coupled with a decade of warm vintages, the higher elevations of the Hautes Côtes are now the best source for value red Burgundy where vines enjoy longer hang time to develop get depth of concentration and length.
+Coupled with a decade of warm vintages, the Hautes Côtes is now the best source for value red Burgundy.

-Lydia’s 2018 HCB is a product of old vines and a low yield with no new oak in the ageing process.
-The wine is a joy to drink, a bowl full of berries on the nose, mineral-laced fruit in the mid palate with the structure and length that is the hallmark of Cornu-Camus wines.
+Lydia’s 2019 HCB is a product of super old vines and a low yield with no new oak in the ageing process.
+The wine is a joy to drink– a bowl full of berries on the nose, high-toned, racy fruit in the mid palate with the structure and length that is the hallmark of Cornu-Camus wines.
 It’s delicious now.
 It’ll be delicious in a decade.

 Out of stock